martindevans/martindevans.me/_posts/2013-01-03-Game-Developers-Don't-Make-Timetables.md

 - Basic Construct Mode (tools to create and manipulate CSG brushes)
 - Material selection for CSG brushes
 - Shape Library (a place to save and load custom shapes from, persistant)
-- Better Mod UI on main menu (more graphical, prettier layout, descriptions of mods, force refresh)

 ### February